French 3 lower: module 1

 What level is the course and do I need any particular skills?

 French 3 lower: module 1.
-Students should have studied French for at least 3 years or have completed a French 2 upper course.
+Students should have recently studied French for at least 3 years or have completed a French 2 upper course.

 How will I be taught, and will there be any work outside the class?